rubenfiszel/master-thesis/th2/2017-08-16-thesis-part-2.md

 ## Spatial integration

-Scala-flow can also be used as a complementary tool for the development of applications embedding Spatial, a language to design accelerating hardware.
+Scala-flow can also be used as a complementary tool for the development of applications embedding Spatial, a language to design hardware accelerators.
 Accelerators can be easily represented as simple transformation nodes in a data flow and hence as a regular `OpX` node in scala-flow.

 `SpatialBatch` and its variants are the nodes used to embed spatial applications. `SpatialBatchRawX`s run a user-defined application.
-The application can use the list of incoming packet as a constant list of values.
-X is the number of source of the node. `SpatialBatchX`s are specialized `SpatialBatchRawX`s with additional syntactic sugar such that there is no more boilerplate and the required code is reduced to the most essential to write stream processing spatial applications.
+The application can use the list of incoming packets as a constant list of values.
+X is the number of sources of the node. `SpatialBatchX`s are specialized `SpatialBatchRawX`s with additional syntactic sugar such that there is no more boilerplate and the required code is reduced to the most essential to write stream processing Spatial applications.
 It is only to define a function `def spatial(x: TSA): SR` where `TSA` is a struct containing a value `v` of type `SA` (see below) and the packet timestamp as `t`.

 If we take a look at `SpatialBatch1`'s signature,
 ```scala